Outstanding Leaders and Scholarship

 Professor Janger is a commercial and bankruptcy law expert, a co-author of Understanding Bankruptcy.
 He has authored numerous articles on business bankruptcy, international bankruptcy, consumer finance, and data privacy and security that have appeared in top law reviews.

-Professor Baer’s scholarship focuses on private and public efforts to deter criminal behavior in business settings and has appeared in a number of journals, including the Virginia Law Review, Indiana Law Journal, Boston College Law Review, and Columbia Law Review Sidebar.
+Professor Baer’s scholarship focuses on private and public efforts to deter criminal behavior in business settings and has appeared in a number of journals, including most recently the Columbia Law Review, Michigan Law Review and Yale Law Journal Online, among others.

 Dana Brakman Reiser, Professor of Law